mbarcodia/bams-preprocess/README.md

 ### Environment

-This code was created to run in Google Colaboratory <https://colab.research.google.com/>.
-All you should need is a Google account.

-Unless otherwise stated, code was additionally tested on local machines using the following environment.
+Code was tested on local machines using the following environment.
 ```
 conda create --name env-enso-preprocessing python=3.12.0
 conda activate env-enso-preprocessing